Simple & Delicious Roasted Tomato Sauce Recipe (Freeze or Can)

 |Processing Time (minutes) for Canning Tomato Sauce||Pints||Quarts|

 Now you get to enjoy the fruits of your labor, and use this roasted tomato sauce however you see fit!
 As I mentioned, we often simply dump a jar into homemade soups, curries, beans, lentils, or other saucy meals.
 Basically, anything that calls for canned tomatoes or paste!
 We also plan to make a sourdough pizza this weekend and use this as the sauce.
 We won’t modify it at all, since the flavor is wonderful as-is.
 Our pizza crust recipe already includes herbs in the dough, and we can sprinkle more fresh herbs like thyme and oregano right on top of the sauce before baking!
 This sauce would also be the bomb drizzled over our parmesan zucchini fritters.

 To transform this sauce into a more classic Italian pasta sauce: Start by sautéing some diced onions and garlic in a pan until they’re soft and translucent.
-Then add the roasted tomato sauce, salt and pepper, plus fresh or dried herbs like basil, thyme, oregano, and rosemary – to taste.
+Then add the roasted tomato sauce, salt and pepper, plus fresh or dried herbs like basil, thyme, oregano, rosemary and sage – to taste.
 In the place of fresh garlic and onion, you could even substitute with garlic powder or onion powder!
 Simmer to combine flavors.
-Voilà!
 Delizioso!

 I told you we were going to keep it simple!
 I hope you love and use this recipe as much as we do.
 Please feel free to ask questions, and spread the tomato love by sharing this post!

 Simple & Delicious Roasted Tomato Sauce, to freeze or can

 - Roasting pan or baking sheets